ProvableHQ/workshop/battleship/README.md

 To ensure that the remaining number is a power of 2, we can use a bit trick.
 See the bit trick for ensuring a bitstring is a power of 2 section.

 In the code, you'll notice one extra step.
 Dividing a ship placement bitstring by a ship bitstring representation could result in 0, and then subtracting by 1 will result in an underflow.
-In that case, we know the ship placement is not valid, so we can set a number which is gauranteed to not be a power of 2.
+In that case, we know the ship placement is not valid, so we can set a number which is guaranteed to not be a power of 2.

 ### Splitting a row or column